Lauren Drain Showcases Gym-Honed Figure In Blue String Bikini

 Me 4 months postpartum doing my challnege workouts????????
 My Summer Program is here ????
 See link in my bio for details ????????
 I’ve now personally helped thousands of men & women attain their body goals ????????
 If you're going to do a challenge, take someone's advice & ask them for help – why not do it with a NASM certified personal trainer, Registered Nurse who’s had a transformation of her own & can relate to you? ????
 Many of you have asked what my workouts are, what do I eat, how often do I train and etc… this is your chance to workout just like I do.
 This 6 week transformation challenge starting May 24th with limited availability and the winners takes home $3,000 in CASH & prizes to the top 5 people.
 Contestants get the following: ????Meal plan designed by me ????Workouts modeled after my own ????Custom Macro & Calorie calculation ????Facebook Support group access ????Weekly Facebook Live Q&A with me ????Photos & Videos of workouts ????Live Chat via Messenger ????Weekly Check-Ins with me ????Win $3,000 in cash ????Ability to ask me questions ????Your own transformation ????Worldwide entry! ????Male & Female plans ????Vegetarian, Vegan, Fish & Keto options ????At Home workout guide ????Weekly Progress Report ????Lite Entry Option at $99 ????Payment Plan Option To enter simply go to the link in my bio: www.laurendrain.com

-She opted to keep her hairstyle casual and wore her long, blonde-dyed locks in a touseled style that fell over her shoulders and back.
+She opted to keep her hairstyle casual and wore her long, blond-dyed locks in a tousled style that fell over her shoulders and back.
 The fitness coach chose not to add any additional accessories to her revealing look, but she held her baby girl on her hip.
 Drain also included a minor application of glam that appeared to include dark eyeliner and a few coats of mascara.

+In her caption, she teased her summer training program and made a list of what it would entail.
 Fans have been loving the sexy clip so far, and it’s attracted over 16,000 double-taps and 200-plus comments.

 “You are more beautiful after being a mommy Lauren Fit mom!” one fan gushed with a flexing arm and red heart emoji.